l1siki-dev/okinawa_gametheory/README.md

 Asashi was the strongest among national newspapers, likely because of its relatively critical stance against Tokyo.
 But even that, Asahi lost about 75% of its sales after the problem arose.
 You can see Nikkei only lost 8% of its share, while others lost large amounts of their share.
 Because Nikkei is "compatible" with local newspapers.
 Who provides narratives that are incompatible with national newspapers?
-Don't be distracted by another lie that claims "logistics to deliver newspapers is difficult".
+Don't be distracted by another bait that claims "logistics to deliver newspapers is difficult".
 As Nikkei in 1993 had no partnership with Simpo on local production, and still had large sales, that claim is false or too weak.

 | Newspaper | 1993 Circulation (Morning Edition) | 2024 Circulation (Morning Edition) | Change (1993-2024) |
 | :--- | :--- | :--- | :--- |